xeylou/testade.xeylou.fr/content/posts/regarding-monitoring/index.md

 asking you this question will help you choose what type of monitoring will suit you the most

-:warning: do not misunderstand: why you need to monitor && what you need to monitor
+⚠️ do not misunderstand: why you need to monitor && what you need to monitor

 this part is at the founding of your monitoring implementation: you won't need to change your monitoring solution on the future if you __plan from the start your monitoring usecases, its purposes && on the future__